rlopez44/cboy/README.md

 # CBoy
-A Nintendo Game Boy emulator written in C.
+A Nintendo Game Boy and Game Boy Color emulator written in C.

 # Compiling the Emulator
 In order to compile the emulator, you must have [SDL2](https://www.libsdl.org/)